EURO GOVT-Italian yields fall after SNB move but seen rising

-* Bund futures reverse gains, but yields near record lows (Updates prices, adds fresh quotes, detail)
+* Bund futures reverse earlier gains (Updates with detail, fresh quotes, background)

 By Emelia Sithole-Matarise

-LONDON, Sept 6 Italian yields fell on Tuesday as peripheral euro zone debt benefited from rising risk appetite after Switzerland set a target for the franc, but yields were expected to rebound on doubts about Rome's ability to quickly push through austerity measures.
+LONDON, Sept 6 Italian government bond yields fell on Tuesday as riskier assets rallied after the Swiss National Bank set a minimum rate target for the franc against the euro.

-Italian 10-year debt yields rose as high as 5.64 percent to one-month peaks earlier and analysts said they could head back above 6 percent on concern over Rome's chaotic handling of a new austerity package and lack of concrete steps to balance its budget by 2013.
+Italian 10-year debt yields rose as high as 5.64 percent in early trade and analysts said they could head back above 6 percent on concern over Rome's ability to agree a new austerity package.

 "Absent a new round of shock-and-awe intervention sizes we anticipate fresh new highs in BTP and other (peripheral) spreads soon," RBS strategist Biagio Lapolla said.

-Italy and Spain, whose yields had been suppressed to around 5 percent on bond buying by the ECB in recent weeks, got a bit of a breather after the SNB action, which boosted risk appetite.
+Italy and Spain, whose yields have been suppressed in recent weeks by ECB purchases, got a bit of a breather after the SNB action.

 German Bund futures reversed earlier gains but traders said the retreat would be short-lived in the face of the euro zone's festering sovereign debt crisis and a gloomy U.S. economic outlook.

-Italy is bearing the brunt of investor angst and growing ECB frustration after the government, facing fierce opposition from unions, tempered austerity plans which were a pre-condition for ECB purchases of debt in the secondary market.
+Italy is bearing the brunt of investor angst and growing ECB frustration after the government tried to temper austerity plans which were a pre-condition for ECB the purchases of its debt in the secondary market.

 link.reuters.com/pax23s ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^